So here it is. I don’t really know how to properly describe it better than in this blog post:

 You said it!
 Thanks for the input and yup…gonna really work on this.

 @JazzyS If you follow that negative thought with a positive, then I don’t consider it a fall.
-For example, those people in the grocery store, the follow up thought could be - maybe one was trying to get a hold of the other to let them know about the death of someone they were close to in their past but didn’t have their current phone number or address.
-This was their only chance to deliver the news.
+For example, those people in the grocery store, the follow up thought could be - maybe one was trying to get a hold of the other but didn’t have their current phone number or address.
+This was their only chance to make contact.

 The point is, stopping that initial negative thought is going to take time and practice.
 If we follow up with a positive thought then maybe over time, that will be our first thought.